 - Media Framing

-During my time here at Indiana University I taught courses in introduction to media, design and production, visual communication, media industry and management and broadcasting media analysis.
+During my time here at Indiana University I taught courses in introduction to media, broadcasting media analysis, design and production, visual communication and media industry and management.

-Famulari, U. (in press).
+Famulari, U. (accepted, in press).
 The strategic use of visuals on Facebook: A multimodal analysis of images and audience reactions during the campaign for the 2019 UK general elections.
-Visual Communication Quarterly.
+Visual Communication Quarterly, 28 (4)

 Famulari, U. (2020).
 Defining problems and struggling to find solutions: Framing Roma people in Italian news websites.
 Journal of Italian Media & Cinema Studies, 3(2), 375-397.